Wasserwecken/bachelorthesis/thesis.md

 ## Motivation
-While its possible to use and layer multiple algorithms in a shader and therefore in the interfaces of various applications, creating convincing procedural materials can be a tidious and complex task.
-To layer and manipulate algorithms like noise in the right manner relies on repetitive tasks and practival knowledge.
-Besides the many possibilities to work with algortihms, applications and shader do not direct the user to a workflow of how to creating such procedural materials.
+While its possible to use and layer multiple algorithms in shader and interfaces of various applications, creating convincing procedural materials can be a tidious and complex task.
+Manipulating results of algorithms in the right manner relies on repetitive tasks and practical knowledge to get convincing results.
+While there many possibilities and freedom for manipulations and choice of algorithms, shader and interfaces will not enfoce or guide creators to a workflow of creating procedural materials.
+Additionally, the limitation that only implicit algorithms can be used, exclude post processing algorithms like blur, normal map generation from height or ambient occlusion, because they rely on neighbour informations.

-Additionally, Interfaces in applications are more limited than writing plain shader code due to missing support for loops and buffers.
-On top, the nature of shaders are the restriction that only implicit algortihms can be used.
-While other applications, like substance designer, can make use of postprocessing algorithms as blur [(SD01)], within a fragment shader this is not possbile.
+## Ojective

-## Problem
+First a understanding for surfaces and their composition must be created.
+Therefore surfaces have to be analysed, how they can be decomposed in informations, layers, forms and pattern which then can be replicated by algorithms.
+To know which algortihms are usefull and in which ways they can be used, a categorisation based on their task is created.
+This allows the extension and usage of algortihms of own choice.
+For reducing Trial-And-Error phases and guide creators to a structural process, a workflow and teqniques will be presented.
+Finally the kategorisation, techniques and the capabilities of the workflow are tested by creating procedural textures with them and preseting their results.

-Der Prozess, eine prozedurales Material zu erstellen, kann aufwendig und komplex sein der unter vielen Einflüssen und Abhängigkeiten steht.
-Dem Anwender steht hier die Welt mit all ihren Möglichkeiten offen.
-Ohne Vorerfahrung, technisches Hintergrundwissen und oder strukturiertes Vorgehen kann es schwer sein gute Ergebnisse zu erzielen.
-Dazu kommt das sich die vorgefertigten Bausteine selbst und die Auswahl an Bausteinen sich stark von Applikation zu Applikation unterscheiden.
+Details about implementations of noise or other alogrithms will be not part of this work.
+As well as a performance analysis of algorithms or entire procedural materials.

-Eine weitere Einschränkung ergibt sich durch die ausschließliche Programmierung mit Shadern.
-Diese haben die Eigenschaft das Code für einen einzelnen Punkt ausgeführt wird.
-Dabei können Ergebnisse von benachbarte Punkte nicht ausgelesen werden.
-Möchte man dies tun müsste man mit Buffer arbeiten.
-Die Schnittstellen vieler Applikationen bieten hier aber keine Möglichkeiten diese zu nutzen.
+# Analysis of surfaces

-## Ziel der Arbeit
+Analysing existing surfaces and references is essential for procedural texture generation.
+Through the analysis of a surface we will see that surfaces are often compositions of multiple materials.
+All informations of how materials are layered and materials themself are madeup is resued later by replicating them.

-Durch eine Analyse des Aufbau eines prozeduralen Materials soll eine Definition und Kategorisierung erfolgen die den Workflow, seine Teilprozesse und Werkzeuge beschreibt.
-Die Analyse, Definition und Kategorisierung umschließt dabei sowohl das sammeln von Informationen über eine Oberfläche, als auch die eigentliche Implementierung.
-Dadurch sollen prozedurale Materialien strukturierter erstellt und die Trial-And-Error Phasen stark reduziert werden können.
-Außerdem konzentriert sich diese Arbeit darauf den Prozess des Erstellens von prozeduralen Materialien innerhalb eines Passes in einem Fragment-Shader abzubilden.
+The overall objective of the analysis of surfaces should not confound with getting a physical and chemical unserstanding of materials, which might often help and is necessary.